Blake Costanzo: New York Jets

 Costanzo was signed as an undrafted free agent by the New York Jets in 2006, and was on the practice squad until 2007.

 Buffalo Bills

 Costanzo played for the Buffalo Bills in 2007 and 2009 seasons.

 Cleveland Browns

 In the 2010 season, Costanzo played in ten games before injuring his groin and being placed on injured reserve.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 Costanzo was signed by the San Francisco 49ers in 2011.
 Costanzo was notable for forcing a fumble in the 2011–12 NFL playoffs against the New Orleans Saints on a kickoff and recovering another, en route to a 49ers 36–32 victory.

 In 61 career games, Costanzo has recorded 71 tackles on special teams with eight forced fumble/fumble recoveries (four force fumbles, four fumble recoveries).
 In the 2011 season, Costanzo recorded 17 special teams tackles, which ranks second on the 49ers.

 Chicago Bears

 Costanzo was signed by the Chicago Bears in 2012 on a two-year deal.
 General manager Phil Emery commented, "Blake has done some dynamic things as a special teams player, as is evident from his four forced fumbles with one of them in a playoff game against New Orleans this past year."

 Costanzo ended the 2013 season leading the Bears with 17 special teams tackles.